cryptogogue/vol-node-cpp/README.md

 We're currently using Volition to publish a print-and-play collectible card game project called [Volition CCG](https://github.com/cryptogogue/volition-ccg).
 Volition CCG is an example of cryptoasset tracking using a Volition blockchain deployment.
 It went into open beta in late October 2021.
 We're using it to drive development of the protocol.

-### Proof of Personhood
+### Proof of Identity

-While the Volition protocol was designed to be used in permissioned scenarios, participation in the Volition CCG mining network will eventually be public through "[Proof of Personhood](https://en.wikipedia.org/wiki/Proof_of_personhood)."
-For this, we will rely on third party KYC/AML vendors to issue digital identities within a pluggable identity framework: miners will be able to go to an independent KYC/AML vendor, receive a digital identity, use that identity to agree to Volition's mining Terms of Service and then participate in the network.
+While the Volition protocol was designed to be used in permissioned scenarios, participation in the Volition CCG mining network will eventually be public through "Proof of Identity."
+For this, we will rely on third party KYC vendors to issue digital identities within a pluggable identity framework: miners will be able to go to an independent KYC vendor, receive a digital identity, use that identity to agree to Volition's mining Terms of Service and then participate in the network.
 Miners will not need to get permission from us or anyone else.

 We like this approach because it strikes a sensible balance between trustlessness (Volition is trustful) and decentralization (no single entity controls access).